Everything You Need to Know to Design a Greener Home

 Touted as “the most environmentally sustainable building of its size in the Boston area,” per its website, this Southie standout designed by Boston-based ICON Architecture promotes green living with a rooftop garden, solar panels, electric-vehicle charging stations, and more.

 Non-toxic paints, a green-cleaning program, and recycled-content flooring help this waterfront residence achieve its LEED Gold certification, awarded by the U.S. Green Building Council.

 Number of Units: 98

-This Concord Avenue dwelling, which—like the Distillery North—is Passive House–certified, sports triple-glazed windows, Energy Star appliances, and high-efficiency fixtures.
+Also designed by ICON Architecture, this Concord Avenue dwelling, which—like the Distillery North—is Passive House–certified, sports triple-glazed windows, Energy Star appliances, and high-efficiency fixtures.

 Go, Go Gadget

 From a voice-activated faucet to a dog treat–dispensing camera (yes, really), here are six Smart Home contraptions we’ve got our eyes on.

 Left Dog camera, $249, Furbo.
 Live video footage is just the tip of the iceberg for this HD camera, capable of tossing Fido treats and notifying you when he’s barking or there’s a home emergency.

 Right “Natede” air purifier with ceramic filter, €399, Vitesy.
 Ten trees are planted with each purchase of this bacteria-banishing air purifier, outfitted with sensors for VOCs, carbon monoxide, humidity, and more.